 - Bobbin winder was changed from the beveled to the solid stamped wheel.

-- Manual style changed from the classic vertical green to the horizontal dark blue style but was only seen with some Featherweights.
+- The manual style changed from the classic vertical green to the horizontal dark blue style but was only seen with some Featherweights.
 All others had the classic version.

 "Red S" Singer Logo was added to the badge, replacing the traditional vibrating shuttle logo.
 The "Red S Badge" continued through 1961.
 These are found on Featherweights made in the UK.